Image of man with mobile phone and bank card

 Union State Bank's Online Banking product utilizes the latest computer and security technology to ensure that all customer account information remains secure and accurate.
 All hardware components reside in secure locations with strict security controls implemented.

 Union State Bank maintains control of the way in which each customer may access accounts.
-These controls are maintained through settings on the host software and within the Online Banking interface.
+These controls are maintained through settings in the core system and within the Online Banking system.
 Restrictions may be placed on account access and transfer rights.

 A customer is only allowed to access account information on our Online Banking with a valid login using multi-factor authentication.
 Multi-factor authentication requires a username and at least two of the following: